Olical/EventEmitter/README.md

 This is actually the fourth full rewrite of EventEmitter, my aim is for it to be faster and lighter than ever before.
 It also has a remapped API which just makes a lot more sense.
 Because the methods now have more descriptive names it is friendlier to extension into other classes.
 You will be able to distinguish event method from your own methods.

-I have been working on it for over a year so far and in that time my skills in JavaScript have come a long way.
+I have been working on it for over ~~a year~~ two years so far and in that time my skills in JavaScript have come a long way.
 This script is a culmination of my learnings which you can hopefully find very useful.

+## Dependencies

+There are no hard dependencies.
+The only reason you will want to run `npm install` to grab the development dependencies is to build the documentation or minify the source code.
+No other scripts are required to actually use EventEmitter.

 ## Documentation